 There was a loud guffaw on the line.
 Vinny would never agree.
+He was tough and determined and relentless, but he was not a strategic thinker.

 "Right...
 I'll be over this afternoon.
 I wouldn't want to be you if this doesn't work.
 Vinny spent a long time getting every one of those trucks and getting the loads to make them profitable.
 If he comes back and finds that you messed that up, well, the words "raging bull" come to mind.